blog posts

 Introducing the WP-Optimize plugin for WordPress database optimization

-Features of WP Optimize plugin
+Features of the WP Optimize plugin.

 1- Delete all automatically saved posts in WordPress